Lancaster University Ethical Hacking Group

 Lancaster University Ethical Hacking Group (LUHack) is a student group for learning and practising ethical hacking techniques in a safe and legal environment.

 LUHack is a community dedicated to teaching and sharing hacking knowledge in an ethical, legal manner to its members, regardless of skill level.
 The team running LUHack provide talks and practical labs to members, teaching all manner of topics, including but not limited to reconnaissance, exploitation of infrastructure and web applications, malware analysis and development, and reverse engineering.
-LUHack also attracts talks from academia and industry, providing members the opportunity to interact with security professionals.
+LUHack also attracts talks from academia and industry, providing members with the opportunity to interact with security professionals.

 Aside from teaching and sharing hacking knowledge, LUHack participates in a wide range of activities within the security industry.
 One such activity is our attendance of conferences, in which it takes members to interact with members of the security industry to help them make the connections they need to secure a job once they have graduated.
 Another activity is LUHack’s participation in Capture the Flag tournaments.
 Over the 2018-2019 academic year, LUHack participated in multiple capture the flag tournaments with good results, such as HECC (8th), PaloAlto (3rd), Deloitte (5th), and BCS Cybercrime Cup (1st).
 Finally, LUHack also runs occasional social events so that members can kick back, relax, and get to know each other a bit better.

 LUHack meets every Wednesday, 16:00-18:00 in InfoLab21.
 The venue time and location may change due to COVID restrictions but is usually D55.

 To tie in with a major climate change conference in Glasgow this November, the University is looking to spark debate and showcase our leading specialists and research relating to climate change as part of a ‘COP26 at Lancaster Festival’ – and we’d like you to get involved.